Aesop's Fables: Fable as a genre

 In Classical times there were various theorists who tried to differentiate these fables from other kinds of narration.
 They had to be short and unaffected; in addition, they are fictitious, useful to life and true to nature.
 In them could be found talking animals and plants, although humans interacting only with humans figure in a few.
 Typically they might begin with a contextual introduction, followed by the story, often with the moral underlined at the end.
 Setting the context was often necessary as a guide to the story's interpretation, as in the case of the political meaning of The Frogs Who Desired a King and The Frogs and the Sun.

-Sometimes the titles given later to the fables have become proverbial, as in the case of killing the Goose that Laid the Golden Eggs or the Town Mouse and the Country Mouse.
+Sometimes the titles given later to the fables have become proverbial, as in the case of The Goose that Laid the Golden Eggs or The Town Mouse and the Country Mouse.
 In fact some fables, such as The Young Man and the Swallow, appear to have been invented as illustrations of already existing proverbs.
 One theorist, indeed, went so far as to define fables as extended proverbs.
-In this they have an aetiological function, the explaining of origins such as, in another context, why the ant is a mean, thieving creature or how the tortoise got its shell.
+In this they have an aetiological function, explaining the origins of certain things like, in another context, why the ant is a mean, thieving creature or how the tortoise got its shell.
 Other fables, also verging on this function, are outright jokes, as in the case of The Old Woman and the Doctor, aimed at greedy practitioners of medicine.

 Origins

-The contradictions between fables already mentioned and alternative versions of much the same fable – as in the case of The Woodcutter and the Trees, are best explained by the ascription to Aesop of all examples of the genre.
+The contradictions between fables already mentioned and alternative versions of much the same fable, as in the case of The Woodcutter and the Trees, are best explained by the ascription to Aesop of all examples of the genre.
 Some are demonstrably of West Asian origin, others have analogues further to the East.
 Modern scholarship reveals fables and proverbs of Aesopic form existing in both ancient Sumer and Akkad, as early as the third millennium BCE.
 Aesop's fables and the Indian tradition, as represented by the Buddhist Jataka tales and the Hindu Panchatantra, share about a dozen tales in common, although often widely differing in detail.
 There is some debate over whether the Greeks learned these fables from Indian storytellers or the other way, or if the influences were mutual.